File Encryption

 AES‑128/CBC‑CTS, AES‑128/CBC‑Bitstring AES‑128/CBC, 3DES‑CBC‑CTS, 3DES‑CBC‑Bitstring, 3DES‑CBC, AES‑128/ECB, AES‑128/ECB‑Bitstring, 3DES/ECB, 3DES/ECB‑Bitstring, DES/CBC‑CTS, DES/CBC‑Bitstring, DES/CBC, DES/ECB‑Bitstring, DES/ECB

 Many factors, some of which were noted above in the discussion of algorithms, modes, and variants, go into the determination of which combinations offer the highest security.
-SMA Technologies makes no claim that the default order of precedence listed above offers the best level of security in all situations.
-LSAM Administrators must configure the supported capabilities and the capabilities' precedence according to their organization's security policies.
-Unless their organization's security policies require otherwise, SMA Technologies recommends that all supported capabilities be configured (in whatever precedence order is desired) to allow the greatest opportunity for completion cross-platform file transfers using encryption.
+SMA Technologies makes no claim that the default order of precedence listed above offers the best level of security in all situations. agent Administrators must configure the supported capabilities and the capabilities' precedence according to their organization's security policies.
+Unless their organization's security policies require otherwise, SMA Technologies recommends that you configure all supported capabilities (in whatever precedence order is desired) to allow the greatest opportunity for completion cross-platform file transfers using encryption.

 In the default configuration listed above, SMA Technologies applies a higher precedence to 3DES/CBC than to AES-128/ECB, although AES‑128 is a more secure algorithm than 3DES.
 Reducing security risk, 3DES/CBC is preferable because of the ECB property of patterns of plaintext being evident in the ciphertext to eavesdroppers.
 The difference in the levels of security between 3DES and DES is too great to give DES/CBC a higher precedence than 3DES/ECB.